IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

 * unit operations involving equilibrium where the outlet condition can be calculated directly from the inlet condition.
 * unit operations with negligible holdup where (total) flow out of the unit is always equal to the (total) flow in.

 In general, a unit model is not written with a specific flowsheet or set of thermophysical property calculations in mind, thus it is necessary to provide a configuration argument (or arguments in cases where multiple streams interact) to allow the end-user to specify a property package to use with the model.
-The example below shows a typical example of declaring a configuration argument for a single property package, along with a second argument that allows users to pass configuration arguments to the instances of the property packages when they are created.
+The example below shows how to declare a configuration argument for a single property package, along with a second argument that allows users to pass configuration arguments to the instances of the property packages when they are created.

 .. code-block:: python